Band: New Power Generation

 • Making of original line-up

-From his former band line-up, Prince only retains the rhythm section (John Blackwell and Rhonda Smith) to form a quartet: Renato Neto is hired on keyboards to replace Morris Hayes, gone to tour with Maceo Parker, and trombone player Greg Boyer (from Maceo Parker’s band) for horns duties.
-Greg Boyer had played twice with The NPG in June 2001; he becomes a band regular starting with the One Nite Alone...
+From his former band line-up, Prince only retained the rhythm section of (John Blackwell and Rhonda Smith) to form a quartet: Renato Neto was hired on keyboards to replace Morris Hayes (who had gone to tour with Maceo Parker); and trombone player Greg Boyer (from Maceo Parker’s band) was hired for horn duties.
+Greg Boyer had played twice with The NPG in June 2001; he became a band regular starting with the One Nite Alone...
 Tour.
-This reduced NPG line-up is augmented with additional horns players and / or keyboard players, depending on stage needs.
+This reduced NPG line-up was augmented with additional horn and / or keyboard players, depending on stage needs.

 • Band members additions

-In 2002, Horn section members alter between Maceo Parker (present at most dates), Najee, Candy Dulfer and Eric Leeds, usually playing as a horn trio for shows.
-Of them Najee, who played his last concert with the band on 6 April 2002 is ’replaced' by Candy Dulfer.
-Therefore he never shared the stage with her or Eric Leeds who joins the band on 2 May 2002.
+In 2002, horn section members alternated between Maceo Parker (present at most dates), Najee, Candy Dulfer and Eric Leeds, usually playing as a horn trio for shows.
+Of them Najee, who played his last concert with the band on 6 April 2002 was ’replaced' by Candy Dulfer.
+Therefore he never shared the stage with her or Eric Leeds who joined the band on 2 May 2002.

-In October 2003, Rose Ann Dimalanta a.k.a rad. first appears with the band.
-She remains in the line-up until early March 2004, after which she resigns in order to pursue a career outside the Prince camp.
-Chance Howard is also hired from October 2003 and stays with the band for the next tour.
-Candy Dulfer joins the World Tour 2003 mid December 2003 in Hawaii and remains in the line up for the Musicology Tour
+In October 2003, Rose Ann Dimalanta a.k.a rad. first appeared with the band.
+She remained in the line-up until early March 2004, after which she resigned in order to pursue a career outside the Prince camp.
+Chance Howard was also hired from October 2003 and stayed with the band for the next tour.
+Candy Dulfer joined the World Tour 2003 mid December 2003 in Hawaii and remained in the line up for the Musicology Tour

-In 2004, Maceo Parker rejoins the band full time from 22 April 2004 onward.
-Mike Scott is added in the line-up early March 2004, while Mike Phillips augments the horn section from mid March 2004 until 20 June 2004.
+In 2004, Maceo Parker rejoined the band full time from 22 April 2004 onward.
+Mike Scott was added to the line-up early March 2004, while Mike Phillips augmented the horn section from mid March 2004 until 20 June 2004.

 2006-2008 Line-up